Skyvell/bmw-commision-design/README.md

 #### Throughput needs
 - The files to be uploaded are relativley small.
 Lambda will be used lambda for parsing.
 - The data to be read and processed monthly from midas is not very substantial.
 Lambda used for this as well.

+#### AWS components
+AWS s3, Lambda, DynamoDB will cover the scalability and throuhput needs of the product

 1. Requirement Gathering and Analysis